mmistakes/minimal-mistakes/_drafts/2017-01-22-design-for-change.md

 around validation etc. Therefore, you need to decide how much benefit can be gained by centralising design decisions around data model?

+Versioning - accrete data but don't make breaking changes.
+Maintain old formats.

+When data is at rest it should be the native message from the origin or scoped to the subsystem or component if different for reasons such as optimisation and enrichment.

 [//] # investigate graphQL as well